-Continuing our look at ethical hacking or penetration testing, we turn our focus to exploiting weaknesses on individual mobile devices, including iPhones, iPads, Android phones and tablets, Windows Phones, and BlackBerry devices.
-We'll also examine platform-specific application weaknesses and look at the growing use of web framework attacks.
+Continuing our look at ethical hacking and penetration testing, we turn our focus to exploiting weaknesses on iOS and Android devices.
+We will also examine platform-specific application weaknesses and look at the growing use of web framework attacks in mobile application exploitation.